 The main railway station in Helsinki is impossible to miss.
 It is considered to be the most significant creation in the National Romantic style.
 Completed in 1919, it was designed by Eliel Saarinen, the most important member of this movement.

-Adjacent to the railway station is one of the first and still most impressive public Art Nouveau buildings in Helsinki: the Finnish National Theatre.
+One of the first and still most impressive public Art Nouveau buildings in Helsinki is the Finnish National Theatre.
 Constructed in grey Finnish granite and red roof tiles, the theatre looks as if it has been standing in the same spot for hundreds of years – even though it was designed in 1902 by the architect Onni Tarjanne.

 Not far from the railway station and the National Theatre is the Finnish National Museum.
 Bears carved from stone greet visitors outside, and there are frescoes in the foyer depicting scenes from the Kalevala.
 Akseli Gallen-Kallela, renowned for his Kalevala paintings, designed the frescoes for the architects Armas Lindgren, Herman Gesellius and Eliel Saarinen.